Do you think you might have Autism?

 Asperger's syndrome is a form of autism which may also affect the way a person communicates and relates to other people.
 People with Asperger's syndrome may experience challenges such as specific learning difficulties, anxiety or other conditions.

 Some people can be diagnosed with Autism alongside another existing medical condition.
 For example, someone might have Autism alongside a Learning Disability, Dyspraxia, Depression or Epilepsy.

 I’m still not sure.
 Is there a test I can try?

 A good place to start might be to do a self-assessment.
 There is a questionnaire called the AQ10 test which you can download and complete to give a general indication of whether someone might have Autism.
 There are 2 versions available, one for adults & one for children (AQ10 for children).

-If you suspect that you may have Autism you can then make an appointment to see a GP, offer them the results from the AQ10, if you have done it, (if you have not done the AQ10 then the GP should go through the questions with you), and ask them to refer you to a diagnostic pathway.
+If you suspect that you may be Autistic you can then make an appointment to see a GP, offer them the results from the AQ10, if you have done it, (if you have not done the AQ10 then the GP should go through the questions with you), and ask them to refer you to a diagnostic pathway.